Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 Aider achieved this result mainly through its focus on static code analysis, reliable LLM code editing, and pragmatic workflows for interactive pair programming with AI.
-Aider intentionally has quite limited and narrow "agentic behavior": it doesn't require a highly detailed upfront "spec" from the user, use RAG or vector search, farm out sub-problems to an army of LLMs, allow the LLM to use tools, or perform web searches, etc.
+Aider intentionally has quite limited and narrow "agentic behavior" to avoid long delays, high token costs and the need for users to repeatedly code review incorrect solutions.
+It's also worth noting that aider currently does not use RAG, vector search, tools or give the LLM access to execute code or run web searches.

-Aider is first and foremost a tool for engineers to get real work done in real code bases through a pair programming chat style interface.
+Aider is first and foremost an interactive tool for engineers to get real work done in real code bases using a chat interface.
-When a user asks aider for a change, they see the edits performed in real-time, and aider may also then offer additional help like fixing lint or test errors.
+Aider provides a pair programming experience where users can ask for a change and see the edits performed in real-time.
-In normal use, the user is in full interactive control.
+Aider can also offer additional help like fixing lint or test errors, but the user is always in full interactive control.
-This lets them quickly steer misunderstandings back on course and avoid wasted time, code reviews and token costs.
+This lets them quickly steer misunderstandings back on course and avoid wasting time and token costs.

 ## Benchmark methodology